 - Preheat the oven to 350°F.

 - Crack the eggs into a separate bowl.
-Put the flour, baking powder, salt, cinnamon and 1/2 teaspoon of nutmeg together in another bowl and combine with a whisk.
+Put the flour, baking powder, salt, cinnamon, and nutmeg together in another bowl and combine with a whisk.

 - Place the sugar and the butter in the bowl of a stand mixer and beat on medium-high speed until fluffy, about 3-4 minutes.